Wolfgang Späte

-Wolfgang Späte (8 September 1911 – 30 April 1997) was a German Luftwaffe fighter pilot during World War II.
+Wolfgang Späte (8 September 1911 – 30 April 1997) was a German Luftwaffe fighter ace during World War II, with 99 victories claimed.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
 For fighter pilots it was a quantifiable measure of skill and combat success.
 He is attributed by some, for an early, 1938 version of the speed to fly theory, usually attributed to Paul MacCready.
 Already a talented glider pilot before the war, he went on to become one of the Luftwaffe's foremost test pilots.

 Early life and career

 Späte was born on 8 September 1911 in Dresden, at the time in the Kingdom of Saxony of the German Empire.
+He studied at the Technische Universität Darmstadt and then became a test pilot with the Deutsche Forschungsanstalt für Segelflug (German Research Institute for Sailplane Flight').